cncf/cartografos/reference/v4beta1/technology.md

 ## Introduction

-The Cloud Native Maturity Model covers five key dimensions \- People, Process, Policy, Technology and Business Outcomes.
+The Cloud Native Maturity Model covers five major dimensions \- People, Process, Policy, Technology and Business Outcomes.
 This paper addresses technology \- the practical tooling that makes up cloud native applications, platforms, and infrastructure.
 As well as referring to specific technologies, this paper aims to show the stages you may go through as you move from starting out all the way through to cloud native excellence.

 This paper illustrates just one path, but all journeys differ.
 This is absolutely as it should be, as organizations all start out at different points and have different destinations (business outcomes).
 Different locations, sizes, starting points (greenfield or long established), regulatory environments, and of course people, all influence the cloud native journey.

 The technology section of the Cloud Native Maturity Model is not exhaustive.
 We would love contributions to ensure the model is robust and useful for all users.
 All readers are encouraged to submit GitHub PRs with comments and suggestions.

 ## The Technology Overview